 Fire: If you are securing a heavily treed property, chances are you’ll be in a high fire risk zone.
 Ensure the correct clearing around the home has been carried out, and if not, what restrictions may apply.

 3. Become familiar with the difference in utilities and what it will mean for you.
 Here are a few that differ from suburban services:

 Tank Water: Unlike mains water in the suburbs, most rural properties have tank water.
 Look at your current usage to determine if the current tank capacity is sufficient or if you’ll need to install more for your family and stock needs.

 Recognise that if you’re in a low rainfall area, there may be times that you’ll need to have water brought in.
 Learn how to tell if the tank is running low, so you have plenty of time to order before the tank runs dry.

 Septic System: This is a term many suburban families are unfamiliar with.
 It’s very rare for rural properties to have connections to main sewer reticulation systems.
-Instead each home usually has their own in-ground septic tank.
+Instead, each home usually has its own in-ground septic tank.
 It’s an unpleasant one to get wrong, so do your homework to understand the system and what is required to maintain it.